Money Lessons My Father Taught Me: Stories From Our Team

 We didn’t have much money while I was growing up, but I never knew it.
 My parents always made sure we had the best of everything or as good as we could get.
 My dad has worked at least two jobs every day for as long as I can remember.
 He runs on very little sleep and without complaint (mostly!).

-I watched him do when I was a kid, so each time I complained about having to go to work before or after college, the image of him sleep-deprived but smiling would rear its head and make me feel insane guilt.
+I watched him do this when I was a kid, so each time I complained about having to go to work before or after college, the image of him sleep-deprived but smiling would rear its head and make me feel insane guilt.
 He taught me that it doesn’t matter what you earn, it’s how you make the most of it.
 I love you so much, Pops!
 Thank you for every sacrifice you made for me.

 Kayla Nathaniel, Social Media Intern